-- (a) Treatment of an acute condition.

-- (b) Long-term monitoring, consultations, check-ups, scans and examinations for the following surgical procedures for heart conditions:

-- coronary artery bypass

-- cardiac valve surgery

-- the implantation of a cardiac device, such as a defibrillator or pacemaker

-- coronary angioplasty.

-- (c) Hormone replacement therapy (HRT) only when it is medically indicated as a result of medical intervention, when we will pay for the specialist consultations and for the cost of the implants (but not patches or tablets).
+(e) Hormone replacement therapy (HRT) only when it is medically indicated as a result of medical intervention, when we will pay for the specialist consultations and for the cost of the implants (but not patches or tablets).
 We will only pay benefits for a maximum of 18 months from the date of the medical intervention.

-- (a) Ongoing, recurrent or long-term treatment of any chronic condition. - (b) The monitoring of a medical condition (except as allowed in 7.1(b)). - (c) Any treatment which only offers temporary relief of symptoms rather than dealing with the underlying medical condition. - (d) Routine follow-up consultations, (except as allowed in 7.1(b)). - (e) In-patient or day-patient rehabilitation.
+- (a) Ongoing, recurrent or long-term treatment of any chronic condition. - (b) The monitoring of a medical condition (except as allowed in 7.1(c) and the health check as detailed in the benefits table). - (c) Any treatment which only offers temporary relief of symptoms rather than dealing with the underlying medical condition. - (d) Routine follow-up consultations, (except as allowed in 7.1(c)). - (e) Regular or long-term kidney dialysis in the case of chronic kidney failure. - (f) Day-patient rehabilitation.